rsksmart/RSKIPs/IPs/RSKIP491.md

 ---
 rskip: 491
-title: Reduce target difficulty to 10s block time
+title: Reduce target difficulty to 10s
 description: This RSKIP proposes a 30% reduction in target difficulty to lower the average block time from 14 seconds to 10 seconds, improving transaction finality while maintaining network security.
 status: Draft
 purpose: Usa